 Knowing what type of quantitative data — also called numerical data — you’re working with helps teams apply the correct type of statistical analysis.

 Since quantitative data is statistically analyzed and mathematical in nature, research can be extremely detailed.
-And due to its numerical nature, there’s less potential for bias.
+And due to its numerical nature, there’s less potential for bias in the data.
 The results obtained are objective in nature, so they are extremely accurate.

 Quantitative Data 101: What is quantitative data?